jdphenix/SwaggerBuildExample/readme.md

     </ItemGroup>

 # How to run
-To run this example, clone the repo locally and run both projects at once.
+To run this example, clone the repository locally and run both projects at once.
 No external dependencies exist.